 Meet Our Founder – Karen Ridlon

-Twenty-five years ago, Karen Ridlon founded Eastside Baby Corner (EBC).
+Karen Ridlon founded Eastside Baby Corner (EBC) in 1990.
 A certified Pediatric Nurse Practitioner (University of California, San Francisco, 1972), Karen worked as a Pediatric Nurse Practitioner in California and Washington, working in well child care, newborn care and newborn ICU support for a number of medical groups and doctors.
-In 1990, Karen founded Eastside Baby Corner to fill an unmet need of parents of newborns who lacked basic supplies for their children.
+Karen founded Eastside Baby Corner to fill an unmet need of parents of newborns who lacked basic supplies for their children.